- What is AI for Business?

 If you have been following the UK’s new AI Opportunities Action Plan, you will realise that Britain has a real shot at being an AI powerhouse.
 To give you an idea of the scale of this project, there are plans to build a supercomputer that can play half a million chess games against itself every second.

-The UK is already the third-largest AI market globally, and this plan doesn’t gloss over the challenges.
-It lays out ambitious infrastructure builds and partnerships across sectors.
+The UK is already the third-largest AI market globally, and this Action Plan doesn’t gloss over the challenges.
+According to the BBC, “This is the first post-Brexit push for innovation and growth which looks credible.”

 What is AI for Business?